AllenInstitute/AllenSDK/doc_template/biophysical_perisomatic_script.rst

 `Docker installation <./install.html#installation-with-docker-optional>`_
 are also available.

-.. note:: NEURON is not easy to install.
-This page targets users that are familiar
+.. note:: Building NEURON with the Python wrapper enabled is not always easy to install.
-          with how to install and run NEURON already.
+          This page targets users that have a background in NEURON usage and installation.

 Retrieving Data from the Allen Institute